Gus Macdonald

-Angus John Macdonald, Baron Macdonald of Tradeston, (born 20 August 1940) is a Scottish television executive, life peer and former Labour member of the House of Lords.
+Angus John Macdonald, Baron Macdonald of Tradeston, (born 20 August 1940) is a Scottish television executive, life peer and former Labour politician.

 Early life

 Macdonald was born in Larkhall, Scotland.
 His father, a Highlander, had poor health and gambled.
 His mother, who was from a local mining family, worked multiple jobs to support and raise the family.

 He won a scholarship to Allan Glen's School, Glasgow, but left at 14 to become an apprentice marine engineer at Alexander Stephen and Sons shipyard in Linthouse on the River Clyde and where he was one of the leaders for the apprentices' strike in 1959 along with fellow members, Billy Connolly and Alex Ferguson.
 Macdonald was leader of the Govan and Gorbals branch of the Labour Party's Young Socialists.

 He moved to London in 1962 where he was briefly involved in revolutionary socialist politics as a member of the International Socialists, living at the London home of its foremost member, Tony Cliff.
 He has said that he returned to his political roots working at the Labour weekly Tribune around 1964, where he was appointed as the circulation manager by Michael Foot.